Who is Joy Reid, MSNBC Journalist? Wiki-Bio, Career, Husband.

 American Television host Joy Reid.

-Professional Career:
+Professional Career

 After her graduation, Reid worked at a business consulting firm.
 Her first taste of journalism came in 1997 when Reid left New York, to take up a position at the WSVN Channel 7 morning show.
 She stayed with the show until 2003 and left journalism to oppose the war in Iraq and President George W. Bush.
 After a few months, Reid made her comeback as a talk radio host and worked in the presidential campaign of Barack Obama.

 From 2006 to 2007, Reid co-hosted the morning radio talk show at WTPS entitled, Wake Up South Florida.
 In 2011, Reid changed jobs and started working as the managing editor of The Grio.
-She was also a political columnist for Miami Herald from 2003 to 2015, and also worked as the editor of The Reid Report political blog from 2000-2014.
-Currently she is involved with her show The ReidOut in MSNBC.
+She was also a political columnist for Miami Herald from 2003 to 2015 and also worked as the editor of The Reid Report political blog from 2000-2014.

-In February of 2014, Reid began hosting a show under her name.
-However, The Reid Report lasted a year and was canceled in February of 2015.
+In February 2014, Reid began hosting a show “The Reid Report”.
+However, the show lasted a year and was canceled in February 2015.
 Following the cancellation, Reid was moved to the role of MSNBC national correspondent.
-In June of 2020, it was announced that Reid would be taking over the slot left empty by Hardball with Chris Mathews.
+In June 2020, it was announced that Reid would be taking over the slot left empty by Hardball with Chris Mathews.
 This made Reid the first black female primetime anchor of the network.

-Troubles from the past:
+Troubles from the past

 In late 2017, Reid’s blog posts from 2007 to 2009, started circulating around the internet.
 The posts came from Reid’s previous website, The Reid Report.
 The posts used gay tropes to demolish journalists and politicians during the time.
 Not only were the posts targeted at political figures of the time, but they were also offensive to gay people.